 I hold a full professorship (with tenure) at the Department of Materials Science & Engineering 신소재공학과 in Yonsei University 연세대학교, Seoul, Republic of Korea.
 Concurrently, I have also been awarded the title of Visiting Research Fellow (Affiliate) to engage in research activities at the School of Physics in the University of Sydney, Australia.
-Before relocating to Korea, I was an Alexander von Humboldt fellow at the Theory Department of the Fritz-Haber-Institut der Max-Planck-Gesellschaft, Germany.
+Before relocating to Korea, I was an Alexander von Humboldt fellow at the former Theory Department (now the NOMAD Laboratory) of the Fritz-Haber-Institut der Max-Planck-Gesellschaft, Germany.

 My research focuses on the development and application of materials theory for modern-day technologies.
 My primary interest lies in the fundamental understanding of the surface-mediated chemistry and physics of materials, probed via novel first-principles computational methods (coupled with modern machine-learning methods).
 By applying state-of-the-art density-functional theory (DFT) calculations and the use of statistical and thermodynamic models, simulations of poly-atomic systems are used to understand and predict the structure and properties of solids and their surfaces which includes studying the interactions and reactions of molecules adsorbed on surfaces, and the energetics of defects on surfaces (as well as interfaces) and in the bulk.